 Connecting with the ICOMOS GA2020

-ICOMOS Committees are invited to organise activities on 18 April related to the Shared Cultures, Shared Heritage, Shared Responsibility theme, with the aim of raising awareness of its values and conservation.
-Possible activities include conferences, lectures, poster sessions, interviews, press releases, round tables, visits to heritage properties, heritage walks, social media campaigns, etc. ICOMOS Committees are encouraged to invite local communities to participate actively in this celebration.
+ICOMOS invites you to celebrate 18 April related to the Shared Cultures, Shared Heritage, Shared Responsibility theme, with the aim of raising awareness of its values and conservation.
+Possible activities include virtual conferences and round tables, webinars, online lectures, poster presentations, livestreamed interviews, press releases, round tables, visits to heritage properties, heritage walks, social media campaigns, etc.

 Sharing via Social Media

-18 April is one of the best channels for disseminating ideas for the protection of cultural heritage and communicating on the activities of the day.
-It allows all of our members and friends to participate in raising awareness and in sharing in that great enthusiasm the 18 April generates.
+18 April is one of the best channels for disseminating ideas for the protection of cultural heritage and communicating on the theme of the day.
+It allows everyone to participate in raising awareness and in sharing in that great enthusiasm the 18 April generates.

-Please inform the ICOMOS International Secretariat of planned 18 April events at the latest by 18 March 2020 so that we can publish them on the ICOMOS website and share your activities among the members of the worldwide ICOMOS family.
-Even if you miss the deadline – send us the information.
+Please inform the ICOMOS International Secretariat of planned 18 April initiatives so that we can publish them on the ICOMOS website and share your activities among the members of the worldwide ICOMOS family.

 Please send the information to: calendrier[at]icomos.org using the format below (please use short sentences to enable a concise presentation and mention “18 April event – your Committee” in the email subject line):

 - What?
 Short presentation of the activity

 View events for 18 April 2020 on our interactive map

 Check out our Looking back on 18 April 2019 and discover the highlights of this day with our image reports.